OWON-LILLIPUT/jupyter-lab/README.md

 ## 4、Run example code

+- Run `GitHub` Code
   - Enter the `jupyter-lab` via browser.
 Click the `GitHub` icon on the left and input the repository name in the `GITHUB USER` box.
 Such as `OWON-LILIPUT/jupyter-lab`.
+  - Select the code you want to run in the file list and double-click to run it.

+- Run `Local` Code
+  - Enter the `jupyter-lab` via browser.
+Click the `Directory` icon on the left and find `Python directory` .
+We prepared some code in advance.
-- Select the script you want to run in the file list and double-click to run it.
+  - Select the code you want to run in the file list and double-click to run it.